-Objective Projected Start and End Dates Title IIIB Funded PD or C Update Status A. Promote expansion of employment July 2020 The Work Matters collaborative continues to host resources that support older people and to June quarterly meetings with the City's employment adults with disabilities in the workforce.
-The 2024 support programs.
-The collaborative increased its Work Matters collaborative will host quarterly membership this year, adding two more employment meetings to facilitate collaboration across the support providers.
-In FY 2022-23, the ReServe program City's employment support programs (including will support 150 clients, with a focus on expanding traditional public workforce programs) and opportunities for part-time employment, including provide outreach and trainings to educate and positions in community emergency preparedness.
-The engage employers.
-The DAS-funded ReServe program will also increase participants' access to program will support 125 clients to prepare for benefits counseling to help address any impact of and participate in the workforce. their employment on their benefits allotment.
-B. Support intergenerational activities. $We$ July 2020 Our pilot programs continued to provide modified are piloting six community-based programs to June services using virtual platforms during the COVID-19 that bring together people of different ages 2024 pandemic to maintain participant engagement. and/or abilities with a goal of fostering Programming ranged from technology classes and intentional interaction and encouraging tutoring sessions to activities focused on cultural relationship building.
-These programs will serve exchange between our diverse participants and 475 clients per year. tailored activities for individuals with visual impairment.
-One of our providers, Bayview Hunters Point Multipurpose Senior Services Inc., received the 2021 n4a Aging Innovations and Achievement Award for this program.
-We will continue to work closely with our community partners to meet the needs of our target population and adapt program activities and services in our ever-changing COVID-19 environment.
+Objective Projected Start and End Dates Title IIIB Funded PD or C Update Status A. Promote expansion of employment July 2020 The Work Matters collaborative continues to host resources that support older people and to June meetings (now on a monthly basis) to facilitate adults with disabilities in the workforce.
+The 2024 collaboration across the City's employment support Work Matters collaborative will host quarterly programs.
+The collaborative expanded its membership meetings to facilitate collaboration across the this year to include three more employment support City's employment support programs (including providers and the California Department of traditional public workforce programs) and Rehabilitation.
+In FY 2023-24, the ReServe program will provide outreach and trainings to educate and support 160 clients, and will continue to conduct engage employers.
+The DAS-funded ReServe outreach to increase awareness of the program and program will support 125 clients to prepare for boost employer partner and participant recruitment. and participate in the workforce.
+In addition, ReServe will continue to work with partner organizations to increase program participants' access to benefits counseling, and to educate employers about best practices for hiring, onboarding, and retaining older and disabled employees.
+B. Support intergenerational activities.
+We July 2020 Our Intergenerational Program pilots have are piloting six community-based programs to June demonstrated tremendous success and impact in the that bring together people of different ages 2024 community.
+Provided by six community-based and/or abilities with a goal of fostering partners, these programs include: technology classes intentional interaction and encouraging and tutoring sessions; activities focused on cultural relationship building.
+These programs will serve exchange between our diverse participants; and 475 clients per year. tailored activities for individuals with visual impairment.
+As current grant terms for our pilots end, we are working to procure these services anew and continue this successful programming in close partnership with our providers.